-The docudrama The Wildest Dream: Conquest of Everest is equal parts love story and mystery.
-In 1924, charismatic adventurer George Mallory was hoping to become the first man to climb Mt.
+The docudrama The Wildest Dream: Conquest of Everest is as much a love story as it is a mystery.
+In 1924, George Mallory, a charismatic adventurer, attempted to become the first man to climb Mt.
 Everest.
 Devoted to his wife, Mallory had planned to place her photograph on the mountaintop to mark the accomplishment.
 He was last seen some 800 feet below the peak before he disappeared behind cloud cover and was swept into legend.

-In 1999, climber Conrad Anker found Mallorys frozen remains on the side of the mountain.
-It was unclear if Mallory, who had a broken leg, had died going up or coming down.
-The one thing that was certain was that while various papers were found perfectly preserved in his pockets, the photograph of Mallorys wife was missing.
+In 1999, climber Conrad Anker found Mallory's frozen remains on the side of the mountain.
+It was unclear if Mallory, who had a broken leg, died going up or coming down.
+The one thing that was certain was that while various papers were found perfectly preserved in his pockets, the photograph of Mallory's wife was missing.

 The first official climb to reach the mountain peak was recorded in 1953, but the question remained: Had Mallory reached the top in 1924?
 Naysayers maintained that Mallory couldn't have scaled the Second Step, a wall just below Everest's peak (the point is so difficult, contemporary climbers use a metal ladder at the site).
 Others focused on the missing photo, something Mallory would never have parted with except at the top of the mountain.

 If you like this story, consider signing up for our email newsletters.